 Clove oil is known to keep the gums and teeth healthy.
 It is also an antiseptic.
 You can rub clove oil on the gums or chew on a clove.

 It has soothing qualities and can ease the pain or decrease the inflammation.
 It can be availed in various forms such as toothpaste, mouthwash, or gel.

 6. Baking Soda

-It helps to neutralize the acids in the mouth that can eventually lead to cavities.
+It helps to neutralise the acids in the mouth that can eventually lead to cavities.
 It can be directly sprinkled on the toothbrush or mixed with toothpaste.

 7. Sage Tea

 Like green tea, this too has antimicrobial and antibacterial properties.
 Boil the leaves for 2-3 minutes and then strain the water.
 Use the water to rinse the mouth.

 8. Tea Tree Oil